The Vélomaritime in Brittany: from Roscoff to Paimpol via the Pink Granite Coast

 Day 1: Roscoff

-Day 2: from Roscoff to Plougasnou (58 km / + 525 m)
+Day 2: From Roscoff to Plougasnou (54 km / + 480 m)

-Day 3: from Plougasnou to Lannion (43 km / + 375 m)
+Day 3: From Plougasnou to Lannion (48 km / + 505 m)

-Day 4: from Lannion to Perros-Guirec (54 km / + 340 m)
+Day 4: From Lannion to Perros-Guirec (52 km / +450 m)

-Day 5: from Perros-Guirec to Tréguier (48 km / + 680 m)
+Day 5: From Perros-Guirec to Tréguier (49 km / +465 m)

-This stage takes place along the gorse coast.
-Towards Port-Blanc, there are small beaches, jagged points, strings of rocky islets and lunar foreshores.
-Let yourself be surprised by the astonishing House between the rocks at the tip of the Château.
-Arrival in Tréguier, "Small City of Character", is by going up the Jaudy estuary.
+This stage takes place along the Gorse Coast.
+Towards Port-Blanc, you'll encounter small beaches, jagged points, strings of rocky islets, and lunar foreshores.
+Be amazed by the astonishing House Between the Rocks at Pointe du Château.
+You'll reach Tréguier, a "Little Town of Character," by sailing up the Jaudy estuary.

-Day 6: from Tréguier to Paimpol (41 km + 280 m)
+Day 6: From Tréguier to Paimpol (43 km + 325 m)

 Day 7: Bréhat Island on foot or by bike

 Boarding for the island is from the Pointe de l'Arcouest.
 You can get there by bike or bus.
-If you want to visit the island by bike, we recommend renting a bike on site (not all companies accept bikes, those that do only do so at certain times and the price of the ticket is as expensive as renting on site).
+If you wish to visit the island by bike, we recommend renting one on site (not all companies accept bikes; those that do only do so at certain times, and the ticket price is as expensive as renting one on site).
+Bréhat Island is a small paradise where the landscape changes with the tides.
+Nicknamed the Flower Island, it is surrounded by pink granite islets and has a unique ambiance and atmosphere.
+Return to Paimpol.